-The Intl-LocaleList instance as specified in 1.1, whose properties are set as if it had been constructed by the expression new Intl-LocaleList ([]).
+The Intl.LocaleList prototype object is itself an Intl.LocaleList instance as specified in 9.4, whose properties are set as if it had been constructed by the expression new Intl.LocaleList([]).

-9.3.1 Jntl.LocaleList.prototype.constructor,
+9.3.1 Intl.LocaleList.prototype.constructor

 The initial value of Intl.LocaleList.prototype.constructor is the built-in Intl.LocaleList constructor.